-It’s a common problem: you’re taking a date somewhere in Capitol Hill, but you spend so much time looking for parking that you show up late and another happy couple gets to take advantage of that table you so lovingly reserved.
+Here’s something that’s probably happened to you or someone you have had a Venmo exchange with: you take a date somewhere in Capitol Hill, but you spend so much time looking for parking that you show up late and another happy couple gets to take advantage of that table you so lovingly reserved.
 Next time you’re planning something romantic in the neighborhood and need to drive, book at Volunteer Park Cafe.
 It’s a farmhouse-style bistro in the middle of a residential area where all the yoga moms keep their cars in their garages, so there are plenty of curbside spots for the taking.
 Spend less time parking and more time sharing wood-fired pizzas and chicken pot pie with someone cute.

 This Greenwood spot with delicious wood-grilled food has plenty of street parking - you’ll probably have more trouble getting into the tiny dining room than finding a spot for your car.
-Have fun staring at the painted barn animal silhouettes in the bathroom, and don’t leave without getting the beet salad.
+Have fun staring at the painted barn animal silhouettes in the bathroom, and don’t leave without getting the soy caramel roasted chicken.

 D’ La Santa isn’t the best-known Mexican spot in the city, but it’s worth seeking out.
-It’s on a street that plenty of people drive (and park) on, but if you’re heading South and can’t find something on 10th Avenue East, cut a right on Miller - you shouldn’t have any trouble parking there.
-Then, you can focus on all the garlic butter shrimp tacos, chicken tortas, and steak dishes you’re going to want to order.
+And if you’re heading South and can’t find something on 10th Avenue East, cut a right on Miller for ample parking spots.
+Then, you can focus on the garlic butter shrimp tacos you’re going to want to order.

-The crab cakes and fish and chips at Ray’s are tasty enough, but you only really want to be here when the weather’s good enough for sitting outside.
-In the spring and summer, the gorgeous waterfront balcony is basically begging you to drink ice cold, middle-tier wine on it as the sun sets.
+The crab cakes and fish and chips at Ray’s are tasty, but we only recommend coming here when the weather’s good enough for sitting outside.
+In the spring and summer, the gorgeous waterfront balcony is basically begging you to eat there while drinking ice cold, middle-tier wine as the sun sets.
 And Ray’s wouldn’t be on this list without a great parking situation - there’s a huge lot, plus a valet if you’re feeling fancy.